 Pandemic Leave Disaster Payment NSW

-Support if you live in NSW and cannot earn an income because you must self-isolate or quarantine at home, or you are caring for someone with COVID-19.
+Financial support is available if you cannot earn an income because NSW Health has ordered you to self-isolate or quarantine at home, or you’re caring for someone with COVID-19.

 On this page

 When you must self-isolate